GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/1_Intro_1.md

 3. Compact Representation: Normalization aims to reduce the overall size of the graph by compacting the representation.
 This can involve compressing repetitive regions or simplifying complex structures while preserving the essential information and variant representation.
 4. Graph Refinement: The normalization process also involves refining the graph structure by resolving inconsistencies, correcting errors, and improving the overall quality of the graph representation.
 This may include resolving conflicts between nodes and edges, addressing mismatches, and ensuring the graph accurately reflects the underlying genetic variations

-To normalize the graph and harmonize the allele representation, we use smoothxg to apply a local MSA across all parts of the graph.
+To normalize the graph and harmonize the allele representation, we use `smoothxg` to apply a local MSA <!-- define: Multiple sequence alignment? --> across all parts of the graph.

 ### Downstream
 These graphs offer a wide range of capabilities.
 Initially, we can generate several diagnostic visualizations derived from the graphs, providing a user-friendly way to comprehend the alignments at a broader level.
-Additionally, using the PGGb tool, we can generate variant calls by leveraging vg deconstruct.
-The graphs produced by PGGb serve as reference systems for aligning short reads through vg giraffe or long reads through GraphAligner.
-Furthermore, odgi allows us to utilize the graphs as reference systems to elucidate homology relationships across entire genomes.
+Additionally, using the `PGGB` tool, we can generate variant calls by leveraging `vg deconstruct`.
+The graphs produced by `PGGB` serve as reference systems for aligning short reads through vg giraffe or long reads through `GraphAligner`.
+Furthermore, `odgi` allows us to utilize the graphs as reference systems to elucidate homology relationships across entire genomes.

 ### PanGenome Graph Evaluator [(PGGE)](https://github.com/pangenome/pgge)
 <p align="justify">